4.37 from 168 votes

 Stack of homemade peanut butter cups with layers of chocolate and peanut butter filling.

-• chocolate chips – I like dark chocolate chips, but traditional milk chocolate chips would be great as well.
-For cups that are lower in sugar and calories, use Lily’s Sweet chocolate chips (semi-sweet or dark chocolate).
-They’re sweetened with stevia and if you use these chips, the cups will only have 6 grams of sugar per serving.
-For a vegan version, use dairy-free chocolate chips.
-I like the Enjoy Life brand.
+• chocolate chips – I usually go for dark chocolate chips, but milk chocolate works great too.
+For a lower sugar option, Lily’s semi-sweet or dark chocolate chips are sweetened with stevia and bring these cups down to about 6 grams of sugar per serving.
+For a vegan version, stick with dairy-free chips — I like Enjoy Life.

 How to Make Homemade Peanut Butter Cups